HIMALAYAN EXPEDITIONS SARPHU

 The ‘honeypot’ areas such as Everest and Annapurna are the primary trekking areas which along with their popular climbing peaks continue to develop and attract most visitors.
 As with any tourist-related destinations in the world, the honeypots get richer while the lesser-known areas receive little or no attention and fail to develop.

 In 2021, our Himalayan Expeditions Sarphu will attempt an ascent of Sarphu IV which at present is part of a chain of unclimbed mountains in the Kanchenjunga region.
 Although this region does see a flow of trekkers each season it hugely underdeveloped compared to the Khumbu yet every bit as impressive and awe-inspiring as Annapurna.

-Attempting Himalayan Expeditions where very few have been before does require commitment both emotionally and financially.
+Attempting Himalayan Expeditions where very few have been before requires commitment both emotionally and financially.
 As such, expeditions such as these do come with a degree of uncertainty and are not for the fainthearted mountaineer.
-Participants joining us on this expedition can be safe in the knowledge that many months of research and prior investigation into the validity of this trip has been done and the support from our in country Nepalese team is amongst the best in the country.
+Participants joining us on this expedition can be safe in the knowledge that many months of research and prior investigation into the validity of this trip has been done and the support from our in-country Nepalese team is amongst the best in the country.

 DARE TO EXPERIENCE ADVENTURE

 Whilst climbing and trekking in this area, there is an extremely high chance that you will be the only foreigners on the trails.
 If this proposition daunts you when maybe consider our trek across the Great Himalaya Trail as an alternative adventurous Himalayan expedition.

-Yet for those who seek the solitude, imagine the feeling of creating your own little bit of history by standing atop one of the worlds remaining unclimbed mountains.
+Yet for those who seek solitude and have winter climbing experience; imagine the feeling of creating your own little bit of history by standing atop one of the worlds remaining unclimbed mountains.
 Excited?
 So are we!
 Get in touch to discuss.